Learn about the state and federal health insurance programs that may offer help with paying for bills or payment options:

 - State human/social service agencies offer direct aid and referrals to other organizations.

 - Local Social Security Administration (SSA) offices help those on Social Security and Medicare.
-You may also call the SSA at 1-800-772-1213.
+You can get more Medicare help from the Centers for Medicare and Medicaid Services (CMS).

 Emergency Medical Treatment and Labor Act (EMTALA)